SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-tab-to-details-views.md

 You can access them by navigating to a certain `Route` with the hash navigation.
 For example, if you go to the route *apps/cockpit/#/device/1234*, the application tries to resolve the device with the ID `1234`.

-The details view usually shows a couple of `Tabs`, like the **Info** tab in the screenshot above.
+The details view usually shows a couple of `Tabs`, like the **hello** tab in the screenshot above.
-It is referenced by another route called */info* but reuses the context of the device to show information about it.
+It is referenced by another route called */hello* but reuses the context of the device to show information about it.

 In the following, we will guide you through the process of creating a new tab for this view that is accessible through the route *apps/cockpit/#/device/:id/hello*.